logur/logur/README.md

 In many cases it is unavoidable to maintain a simple integration layer between third-party libraries and your application.
 Logur is no exception.
-In the previous section you saw how the main interface works with adapters, but that's not all logur provides.
-It comes with a set of other tools (eg. creating a standard library logger) to make logging easier.
+In the previous section you saw how the main interface works with adapters, but that's not all Logur provides.
+It comes with a set of other tools (eg. a standard library logger compatible `io.Writer`) to make logging easier.
 It might be tempting to just use them in your application, but writing an integration layer is recommended, even around functions.